Taxes > Income Tax in the Netherlands

 Tax on income from work and home ownership (box 1)

-In box 1, you pay tax on your taxable income from work and home ownership.
+In Box 1, you pay tax on your taxable income from work and home ownership.
+Income from work includes:

-• salary, tips or business profits;
+• Salary, tips, or business profits

-• income from abroad;
+• Income from abroad

-• income earned as a freelancer, childminder, artist or professional athlete.
+• Income earned as a freelancer, childminder, artist, or professional athlete

-Box 1 Tax Rate 2023
+Box 1 Tax Rates for 2025:

 Deductible items and tax credits